FGMEMBERS/JA37/readme.ja37.txt

 LT - Nav. for touchdown point or short approach.
 Will switch to RTB plan destination.
 Notice if this is done on runway, OPT will engage.
 LS - Nav. for approach circle (long approach).
 Will switch to RTB plan destination.
 Notice if this is done on runway, OPT will engage.
 OPT - Optical landing mode.
 Can only be engaged with gears down or in landing mode (LS or LT).
 Will auto engage at low alt in those modes.
-DL - STRILL data-link  (not implemented)
+DL - STRIL data-link  (not implemented)
 LR - Return to base polygon navigation.
 Or switch to next steerpoint in that.
 MPOL - Mission polygon
 RPOL - RTB polygon
-CC - Steer order from radar.
-Only work in air.
-(Right now it also unauthentically will set A/P to follow the steer order, will be fixed in future)
-OFF/EP - Turn off EP12 Electronic presentations (MI+TI displays).
+CC - Steer order from radar on selected radar echo.
+Only work in air. ('f' key does the same) OFF/EP - Turn off EP12 Electronic presentations (MI+TI displays).
 Only work on ground.
 ACRV - Attack curve (not implemented)
 FGHT - Fighter mode.
 HUD shows IAS